kaulmesanyam/NLP-to-Query-generator/README.md

 # Semantic Layer on a Database for NLP-to-Query Conversion

 ## Overview
-This repository contains a solution for **Semantic Layer on a Database for NLP-to-Query Conversion**.
+This repository contains a **Semantic Layer on a Database for NLP-to-Query Conversion**.
 The solution implements an AI-powered text-to-SQL assistant that allows business users to query their Accounts Payable (AP) data using natural language.

 ## Architecture